GECKODocs/docs2/docs/users.md

 ## Browse Users

-The Users dashboard displays the number of users, and their aliases in the system.
+The Users dashboard displays the number of users, and their usernames in the system.

 You can **Add**, **Update** and **Remove** users depending on your permission level.